tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 Accessing the values through their keys in this manner just involves a bit more typing.
 It could also
-be necessary to use this access method depending on how the key is used, it's format (it has spaces
+be necessary to use this access method depending on how the key is used, its format (it has spaces
-or `-`), if it used leading numbers, or was a symbol type in Javascript.
-Do not worry about the specifics, just
+or `-`), if it uses leading numbers, or if it is a symbol type in Javascript.
+Do not worry about the specifics,
-know if you are using the dot notation, such as `person1.magicSword.color` is called, and it does not work,
+just know that using dot notation, such as `person1.magicSword.color`, may not always work.
+If it does not,
-you may need to use the other access method with array syntax.
+the other access method with array syntax may be required.

 By the way syntax is a very common term thrown around.
-Here is a quick definition from Google AI:
+Here is a quick definition from Google AI for programming
+in specific:

 Syntax is the set of rules that define the structure of a programming language, including the structure of
 words, punctuation, and symbols.